-Kay Scheller submitted an own-initiative paper with 12 impulses on various issues to inform parliament and government work in the 20th electoral term.
+Kay Scheller, in his capacity as Federal Performance Commissioner, submitted an own-initiative paper with 12 impulses on various issues to inform parliament and government work in the 20th electoral term.

 Joint report of the EU SAIs on the governments’ response to the coronavirus pandemic and on the impact on EU Member States.